chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What were your key contributions at Toyou Feiji?

 Sure.
-For the past two years at Toyou Feiji, I worked as a Senior Frontend Developer with full-stack responsibilities.
-My main focus was on improving the performance, architecture, and overall developer experience for our storage management platforms.
+For the past two years at Toyou Feiji, it's a tech company specializing in storage solutions, I worked as a Senior Frontend Developer with full-stack responsibilities.
+I focused on improving the performance, architecture, and overall developer experience for our storage management platforms.
 My key contributions fall into three main areas.

 First, my primary project was leading the architecture redesign of our centralized storage platform.
 The old system had no clear separation between frontend and backend, making it difficult to maintain.
 So, I led the design of a completely new frontend architecture using Vue.js and TypeScript.
 This created a much more scalable, component-based system.
 As a result, our codebase became type-safe and easier to work with, which really boosted the team's development speed.